-The symptoms can be similar to those of Alzheimer's disease, but people who have dementia with Lewy bodies may also experience sleep disturbances, visual hallucinations, and an unsteady walking pattern.
+The symptoms can resemble those of Alzheimer's disease, but there may also be sleep disturbances, visual hallucinations, and an unsteady walking pattern.

 This condition can trigger changes in how people behave and how they relate to others.
 It can also cause problems with language and movement.

-Frontotemporal dementia typically tends to appear in an individual at around 60 years of age, but it can appear as early as the 20s.
+Frontotemporal dementia often emerges around the age of 60 years, but it can appear in people who are in their 20s.
 It involves a loss of nerve cells.

 Parkinson's is a motor system disorder.
 The hallmark signs include trembling, especially tremor in the hands.
 It can also involve depression and behavioral changes.

-In the later stages, the individual may have difficulty speaking.
-Sleep disturbances might also occur.
+In the later stages, the individual may have difficulty speaking and sleep disturbances.

 Huntington's is a genetic disorder that results from a defect on chromosome 4.
 It can lead to mood changes, abnormal movements, and depression.

 The person may experience an ongoing decline in thinking and reasoning skills.
 There could be slurred speech and problems with coordination.
-It tends to appear in individuals aged between 30 and 50 years old.
+It tends to appear between the ages of 30 and 50 years.

-Mixed dementia occurs when a person has dementia due to more than one cause, such as Lewy body dementia and vascular dementia, or Alzheimer's disease.
+Mixed dementia means the condition has more than one cause.
+Examples include Lewy body dementia combined with vascular dementia or Alzheimer's disease.